hashicorp/terraform-provider-aws/website/docs/r/iotevents_detector_model.html.markdown

 * `queue_url` - (Required) The URL of the SQS queue where the data is written.
 * `use_base64` - (Optional) Set this to TRUE if you want the data to be Base-64 encoded before it is written to the queue.
 Otherwise, set this to FALSE.

+## Attributes Reference

+In addition to all arguments above, the following attributes are exported:

+* `arn` - The ARN of the detector model.

 ## Import